dubinsschwarz/Wikipedia-Game-OpenAI-/README.md

 # Wikipedia-Game-OpenAI-
-The code here allows an LLM from OpenAI to automatically play the Wikipedia game "5 Clicks to Jesus".
+The code here allows an LLM from OpenAI to automatically play the Wikipedia game "[5 Clicks to Jesus]([url](https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game#:~:text='5%2DClicks%2Dto%2D,'%20and%20'birdies'%20respectively.))".
 I am sure that a more experienced programmer could have coded it all in under an hour.

 It will require a functional OpenAI API key and the prior installation of the following modules:
 - selenium
 - openai

-The program is fairly sluggish as it is lumberingly slow to scrape all of the links from the current Wikipedia page.
+The program is fairly sluggish as it is lumberingly slow to scrape all of the links from the active Wikipedia page.

 Feel free to suggest or make improvements.